About Club 21

 You may wish to make an appointment with a Careers Adviser to discuss which internships are most relevant to you.

-Please remember that you must submit 2 copies of your CV and 2 copies of your application form per internship- you cannot apply for multiple internships with the same paperwork.
+Please remember that you must submit 2 copies of your application form per internship- you cannot apply for multiple internships with the same application form.

 - Will you check my application for me?